 Drainage systems in roads and railways include perimeter ditches, retention ponds, culverts, and other transversal structures.
 Ensuring standards for water evacuation and road safety through drainage systems can be combined with enhancing biodiversity by providing habitats for wildlife.
 Ponds and ditches can host invertebrates and fish, attract amphibians to breed and provide shelter and food for insects, reptiles, mammals and birds.
 Two basic principles apply when enhancing aquatic habitats for wildlife:

-- Legal obligations for wildlife conservation such as European Directives of Habitats and Bird, require that maintenance tasks do not injure, kill or disturb the breeding sites of endangered species (see Appendix 1.
-Environmental regulations and strategies).
+- Legal obligations for wildlife conservation such as European Directives of Habitats and Bird, require that maintenance tasks do not injure, kill or disturb the breeding sites of endangered species.

 - Conflicts with traffic safety and the creation of ‘ecological traps’, attracting animals to areas with high mortality risk, must be avoided with expert help to carefully select the areas where biodiversity could be enhanced.